architecture-building-systems/CityEnergyAnalyst/docs/developer/run-cea-in-docker.rst

 The command::

-  > docker run dockeruser/cea cea test
+  > docker run --rm dockeruser/cea cea test
-  > docker container run -t -p 5050:5050 cea-server
+  > docker run -t -p 5050:5050 cea-server

 Will start the CEA server and display it's output.
 You should see something like this::